OhMeadhbh/dsd/README.md

 software.

 Since you're still reading this section, it probably means you're interested in more details.
-Here's an intersting one: the message above can be encoded using DSD/Binary into these 78 hexadecimal
+Here's an interesting one: the message above can be encoded using DSD/Binary into these 78 hexadecimal
 octets: